huggingface/blog/fine-tune-whisper-peft.md

 ### That's all cool, but show me the numbers?

 Don't worry, we got ya!
-We ran multiple experiments to compare a full fine-tuning of Whisper-large-v2 checkpoint and that with PEFT, here's what we found:
+We ran multiple experiments to compare a full fine-tuning of the Whisper-large-v2 checkpoint and with PEFT fine-tuning.
+Here's what we found:

 1. We were able to fine-tune a 1.6B parameter model with less than 8GB GPU VRAM. 🤯
 2. With significantly less number of traininable parameters, we were able to fit almost **5x** more batch size. 📈